Harvesting Healthy Habits

 • Minimum 3.0 GPA

-• Reliable transportation with ability to travel to community garden in Downtown Long Beach;
+• Reliable transportation with ability to travel to various sites in the City of Long Beach;

 • Must be able to attend all trainings and project meetings